mvysny/photocloud-frame-slideshow/docs/faq.md

 There have been reports that PhotoCloud only shows photos attached to an album - please see the [issue 164](https://github.com/mvysny/photocloud-frame-slideshow/issues/164) for more details.

+If you’re getting `Google Photos API 429 Too Many Requests`, please reinstall or update PhotoCloud and try again.
+Also see [issue 134](https://github.com/mvysny/photocloud-frame-slideshow/issues/134).

+Google Drive: Note that PhotoCloud only sees images explicitly shared with PhotoCloud in Google Drive.
+This is the new Google security policy and there's nothing I can do about it.
+Please share your images with PhotoCloud in your Google Drive.

 ## Adding more Streams

 Open the main screen and touch the lower big white plus button.
 You will be able to add additional streams.